 - Please help reinforce the “rules” of the classroom with your child.

-Visitors should report immediately to the Generations Teaching Generations office in Betsy Cheramie Ayo Hall, Room 120.
-After signing in, visitors will receive an identification badge that should be worn during the entire visiting period.
-An employee will escort visitors during their stay at Generations Teaching Generations.
-Before leaving, visitors need to sign out and return the identification badge to the Generations Teaching Generations personnel.
+Visitors should report immediately to the GTG entrance (side door of the building) and signing-in is mandatory.
+After signing in, visitors will receive a visitor’s pass that should be worn during the entire visiting period.
+Before leaving, visitors need to sign out and return the identification badge to the GTG personnel.

-A child may be dismissed from Generations Teaching Generations after attempts have been exhausted to control repeated destructive behavior causing harm to other children and/or members of the staff.
-Before a child is considered for dismissal, the director and teacher will meet with the parent(s) to discuss the best course of action to help the child change the behavior(s).
-Specific grounds for dismissal include
+A child may be dismissed from GTG after several attempts (at the discretion of the director) have been exhausted to control repeated destructive behavior causing harm to other children and/or members of the staff.
+Before a child is considered for dismissal, the director and administration will meet with the parent(s) to discuss the best course of action to help the child adjust his/her behavior(s).
+Specific grounds for dismissal include but no limited to:

 - Not adhering to described dress code,